Highlights of Northern Portugal

 We provide an app for clients to use during their tours with us to reduce the need for printing information.
 It is a simple and straightforward navigation tool that will give them all the directional information they need and peace of mind that they are on the right track.
 It also contains information about points of interest along the route and the location of useful services such as cafés and grocery stores.

-We also encourage guests not to waste water by not taking overly-long showers or leaving lights on when not needed.
+We also encourage guests not to waste water by not taking overly long showers or leaving lights on when not needed.

-This tour was designed to respect the way of life of local populations as well as the environment and provide our clients with a genuine experience that leads to meaningful interactions with another culture and makes local people feel appreciated and motivated so our info pack includes advice on interacting respectfully with the people they meet in isolated villages and some handy phrases in Portuguese.
+This tour was designed to respect the way of life of local populations as well as the environment and provide our clients with a genuine experience that leads to meaningful interactions with another culture and makes local people feel appreciated and motivated.
+Our info pack includes advice on interacting respectfully with the people they meet in isolated villages and some handy phrases in Portuguese.
 As they walk from village to village, visitors will see how villagers manage their smallholdings, often farming by hand and using age-old agricultural practices.

 Experience the best of Northern Portugal.
 We’ve picked the best parts of some of our favourite walking tours to create an unforgettable itinerary.